Chart Library

 Chart Library takes a fundamentally different approach.
 Instead of classifying patterns into categories, it treats every single trading day as a unique pattern and asks: which historical charts look most like this one?

-The system has pre-computed embeddings — 384-dimensional mathematical fingerprints — for over 24 million chart patterns across 15,000+ symbols and 10 years of market data.
-When you search for a pattern, it finds the 10 nearest neighbors in this embedding space using L2 (Euclidean) distance search, completing in about 9 milliseconds.
+The system has pre-computed embeddings — fixed-dim mathematical fingerprints — for over 25M+ historical chart patterns across 19K+ symbols and 10 years of market data.
+When you search for a pattern, it finds the 10 nearest neighbors in this embedding space using the similarity metric search, completing in milliseconds.

 Chart Library uses two types of embeddings that live in the same mathematical space.

-For text queries (ticker + date), the system computes numerical embeddings directly from minute-bar price data.
-It takes the cumulative percentage change throughout the trading day and resamples it to a fixed 384 dimensions.
-This captures the shape of the price action — whether it was a steady grind up, a morning spike with afternoon fade, or a choppy range-bound session.
+For text queries (ticker + date), the system computes numerical embeddings directly from minute-bar price data — no neural network involved.
+It takes the cumulative percentage change throughout the trading day and resamples it to a fixed a fixed target dimension using resampling.
+This is pure mathematical computation, not machine learning.
+It captures the shape of the price action — whether it was a steady grind up, a morning spike with afternoon fade, or a choppy range-bound session.

 Why Vector Search Beats Rule-Based Detection

-The key insight is that vector similarity search doesn't need to know what a pattern is called.
+The core text search is mathematical, not AI — but that's a feature, not a limitation.
+Computing embeddings directly from price data means the system captures exactly what happened, with no model interpretation or hallucination.
+Vector similarity search doesn't need to know what a pattern is called.
 It doesn't care whether something is a "bull flag" or an "ascending wedge."
 It just finds charts that moved in a similar way.

 This has several advantages over traditional detection.

-- Visual verification: Each match includes an overlay so you can visually confirm the similarity.
-The AI finds candidates; you judge whether the context matches.
+• Visual verification: Each match includes an overlay so you can visually confirm the similarity.
+The system finds candidates; you judge whether the context matches.

 From Similarity to Outcomes